DaviAgnelo/Gerentiu/README.md

 - Local simmetric translation relaying with ArgosTranslate
 - Webhooks integration for mirroring channels
 - Antispam system for server moderation
+- Antiraid system
+- Configuration Panel for ease of use

 ---